Structure of the mean-field yrast spectrum of a two-component Bose gas in a ring: role of interaction asymmetry: Statement of the problem

 \section{Statement of the problem}

 We consider a two-component Bose gas of $N$ atoms confined to a ring of radius $R$, where $N_A$ atoms are in hyperfine state $A$ and $N_B$ atoms in hyperfine state $B$.
 The atoms interact via contact interactions of strengths $U_{ss'}$ where $s$ and $s'$ label the components $A$ and $B$.
 We assume that $N_B < N_A$, so that $B$ is by definition the minority component, and that the two components have the same mass $M$.
-Within a mean-field Gross-Pitaevskii description, the yrast spectrum (in units of $N\hbar^2/2 MR^2$) can be calculated by
+Within a mean-field Gross-Pitaevskii description, the yrast spectrum (in units of $N\hbar^2/2 MR^2$) is determined by the energy functional

 where $x_s = N_s/N$ is the component concentration and $\gamma_{ss'}=U_{ss'}NMR^2/\pi\hbar^2$ are three dimensionless interaction parameters.
 The condensate wave functions $\psi_A(\theta)$ and $\psi_B(\theta)$ are the lowest energy solutions to the coupled time-independent Gross-Pitaevskii equations